 “Also”–Wildia– “do not forget that the subtle animation of the lands, waters, and elements can also assist if their occupants learn to hear the spirit of places they dwell in.
 On peaks they will find a higher view, in valleys helpful depths, along rivers a feeling of flow, in rain resolution, in sunshine insight, at night intuition under the glowing moon.
 All these and more, for every dawn, desert, branch, and blade of grass is inspirited.”
 Vaeda smiled.

 “Finally”–Radiantia– “humans will have to rely on their visionary creatives: their poets, singers, dancers, chanters, artists, mystics, and storytelling fantasists.
-All will demonstrate that when a great work of the spirit summons forth a fantastic image, when a storyteller evokes a magical realm, the door stands open to the all-generating Infrarealm.
-There, wondrous realms of imagination are real.”
+All will demonstrate that when a great work of the spirit summons forth a fantastic image, when a storyteller evokes a magical realm, the door stands open to the Dreamvale and, behind it, to the all-generating Infrarealm.”

 At the mention of “door,” Eleg nodded.
 He would reappear on Earth as Ganesha, Janus, Na-naki, Portunes, Shentu, Heimdal, and Terminus, among others.

 “If they succeed, they will all partake consciously of the Infrarealm, and the door of marvel will never close on Faerie again.” —Radantia, with satisfaction.